ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
-Hello 👋 My name is Dimitris Mpouziotas, I have a Bc. degree in Computer Science at the University of Ioannina in the Department of Informatics and Telecommunications.
-I specialize in Computer Vision and Image Processing techniques.
-I received my degree in the year 2023.
-My career goal and dream has always been to improve myself to much greater lengths, in order to contribute to evolution and look up to the skies.
+I strive towards discipline, rather than motivation, motivation merely ignites the fire, unlike discipline, the fire never stops blazing!

- I am a proud developer of the ORACLE model (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems).
-ORACLE is capable of detecting and tracking small to medium sized objects.
-Our objective with ORACLE is to extract valuable analytics from drone footage in remote areas such as the Amvrakikos Gulf in Greece.
+My name is Dimitrios Mpouziotas, a proud Computer Vision Engineer and Academic Researcher, driven to inspire and be inspired.
+Master of Science student at the University of Ioannina in the Department of Computer Science and Networking.
+An enthusiast in Artificial Intelligence, Computer Vision, Athleticism, Calisthenics and nutrition!

 ### Advices & Inspirations
 - Starting from a baseline, mine is to focus on a healthy diet that can support all the aspects I want to improve. <br/>